Train-of-Taught/Temperature_Converter/README.md

-A SIMPLE TEMPERATURE CONVERTER INSPIRED BY FREECODECAMP ALGORITHM CHALLENGES
+# SIMPLE TEMPERATURE CONVERTER

 Contains the following features:

-1. Ability to convert to Celcius, Kelvin and Fahrenheit
+1. Ability to convert to Celsius, Kelvin and Fahrenheit

-Future Functionality
+## Future Updates

-1. Ability to convert the temperature as you type
+### Features
-2. Add use for mobile devices
+* Add local storage for persistence
+* Add knowledge base with common temperatures such as temperature of the Sun, the boiling point of different materials
+* Make into a PWA
-3. Add more scales
+* Add more scales

-UI IMPROVEMENTS

-1. Fix the overall layout of the app
+### User Experience
+* Add accessibility
+* Possible layout improvement after learning more about UX design

+### USer Interface
+* Utilise material design principles
+* Add background color